-The greatest threat to M. alfredi is unmonitored and unregulated directed and bycatch fisheries, increasingly driven by the escalating international trade demand for their gill plates, used in an Asian health tonic purported to treat a wide variety of conditions.
-Artisanal fisheries also target manta rays for local consumption (White et. al. 2006, Fernando and Stevens 2011, Rohner et al. 2013).
-Manta species are easy to target because of their large size, slow swimming speed, aggregating behaviour, predictable habitat use, and lack of human avoidance.
-They are killed or captured by a variety of methods including harpooning, longlining, netting and trawling (White et al. 2006, Heinrichs et al. 2011, Setiasih et al. in prep., Fernando and Stevens 2011).
-Targeting of these rays at critical habitats or aggregation sites, where individuals can be caught in large numbers in a short time frame, is a serious threat (Couturier et al. 2012).
-Their conservative life history also constrains their ability to recover from a depleted state and are not likely to be able to tolerate high catch levels, given their very low reproductive potential (Dulvy et al. 2014).
+The greatest threat to M. alfredi is unmonitored and unregulated directed fisheries, increasingly driven by the escalating international trade demand for their gill plates (Heinrichs et al. 2011, Whitcraft et al. 2014).
+The gill rakers are predominately used in Asian health tonics, purported to treat a wide variety of conditions.
+Artisanal fisheries also target reef manta rays for local consumption (B. Newton, pers. comm., J. Hartup, pers. comm., Rohner et al. 2013).

+Manta species in general are easy to target because of their large size, slow swimming speed, aggregating behaviour, predictable habitat use, and lack of human avoidance.
+They are killed or captured by a variety of methods including harpooning, longlining, netting and trawling (Couturier et al. 2012, White et al. 2006, Heinrichs et al. 2011, Fernando and Stevens 2011).
+Targeting of these rays at critical habitats or aggregation sites, where individuals can be caught in large numbers in a short time frame, is a potentially serious threat (Couturier et al. 2012).
+Their conservative life history also constrains their ability to recover from a depleted state and they are not likely to be able to tolerate high catch levels, given their very low reproductive potential (Dulvy et al. 2014).

-This species is also threatened by entanglement (in phantom nets, mooring lines, anchor lines and fishing lines), boat strikes and sport fishing-related injuries.
+Industrial fisheries or inshore gill net fisheries, which are by nature quite indiscriminate, can result in manta ray by-catch.
+This species also faces many anthropogenic threats, particularly entanglement (in phantom nets, mooring lines, anchor lines and fishing lines), boat strikes and sport fishing-related injuries.
 Additional threats include habitat destruction, pollution, climate change, oil spills and ingestion of marine debris such as micro plastics (Couturier et al. 2012).